gradle/gradle/subprojects/docs/src/docs/release/notes.md

 project compile in IntelliJ IDEA out of the box.
 In particular, the plugin adds a Scala facet and a Scala compiler library that matches the Scala version used on the project's class path.

+### Improved test report generation

+The test report generation was refactored and is now slightly faster than in previous Gradle releases.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.